 He is a member of the Johnson County, Kansas and Missouri Bar Associations, Kansas City Metropolitan Bar Association, the Public Investors Arbitration Bar Association, and has been an arbitrator for the Financial Industry Regulatory Authority and the National Futures Association.
 Jeff was listed in the 2008, 2009, 2010 and 2011 Kansas/Missouri Superlawyers Rising Stars for securities litigation.

-Caley earned her bachelor's degree from Washburn University in 2011.
-Prior to her experience at the Office of the Kansas Securities Commissioner, Caley served as Student Body President at Washburn University.
-From 2010-2012, Caley served as Communications Director for, her now husband, Garrett Love's campaign for Kansas Senate.
-Caley enjoys graphic design and photography, and in 2012, started her own photography business.
-Caley is a member of the Eisenhower Women's Leadership series and also was appointed by the Governor to serve on the Kansas Advisory Group on Juvenile Justice and Delinquency Prevention.
+Ms. Love holds a B.A. from Washburn University and an M.B.A. from Fort Hays State University with an emphasis in Marketing.
+Prior to her experience at the Office of the Kansas Securities Commissioner, she served as Student Body President at Washburn University.
+From 2010-2012, she served as Communications Director for, her now husband, Garrett Love's campaign for Kansas Senate.
+Ms. Love enjoys graphic design and photography, and in 2012, started her own photography business.
+She is a member of the Kansas Association of Public Information Officers, the Eisenhower Women's Leadership Series and also was appointed by the Governor to serve on the Kansas Advisory Group on Juvenile Justice and Delinquency Prevention.

 Ryan Kriegshauser serves as Director of Policy and Special Counsel at the Office of the Kansas Securities Commissioner.
 Prior to joining the agency, Mr. Kriegshauser served as the Deputy Assistant Secretary of State for the Office of Legal Counsel and Policy.
 He has also served on the Kansas Judicial Counsel’s Lien Law Advisory Committee, the State Rules and Regulation Board, was a member of the Kansas Bar Association’s Limited Liability Company Study Group, and was a voting member of the Kansas Governor’s Commission on Emergency Planning & Response (CEPR) Continuity of Operations (COOP) Planning Committee.